harshadhatagale/codeinsta2/posts/top 10 html interview questions in 2024.md

 - `</p>` is the end tag.
 - "This is a paragraph element." is the content.
 - `<p>` is the element name (in this case, it represents a paragraph).
-  10. what is difference between html & css?
+  10. what is difference between html & css?\
-Ans: Difference between html & css is written in following table:
+*Ans*: Difference between html & css is written in following table:

 | Aspect               | HTML (HyperText Markup Language)                            | CSS (Cascading Style Sheets)                            |
 |----------------------|--------------------------------------------------------------|----------------------------------------------------------|